mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

   <figcaption>Removing all sidebar distractions from StackOverflow using uBlock Origin</figcaption>
 </figure>

-This is an effective technique in general.
-It's not entirely robust, as it breaks when sites make changes to their UI.
-And some sites like Twitter use UI frameworks that have so much dynamically generated layout that uBlock Origin's selectors don't work when you revisit the site.
-But this is a technique that usually works.
+This technique works on many sites, but it's a bit flaky given that it depends on CSS rules that may change when sites update their design.
+You also need to watch out for sites like Twitter that use UI frameworks that have so generate so much of their UI dynamically that uBlock Origin's selectors don't work on subsequent visits.

-StackOverflow also offers a setting so you can disable this natively.
-In Site Settings > Preferences, you can check "Hide Hot Network Questions":
+You can also use StackOverflow settings to disable "Hot Questions" natively, though there's no option to hide the other distracting sidebar panels.
+To suppress "Hot Questions", go to [Site Settings > Preferences](https://stackoverflow.com/users/preferences/) and check the box for "Hide Hot Network Questions":

 {% assign fig_caption = 'Disable "Hot Network Questions" in [StackOverflow settings](https://stackoverflow.com/users/preferences/) to eliminate distracting questions.' | markdownify | remove: "<p>" | remove: "</p>" %}

-{% include image.html file="stackoverflow-settings.jpg" alt="Screenshot of StackOverflow's settings page" max_width="800px" img_link=true class="img-border" fig_caption=fig_caption %}
+{% include image.html file="stackoverflow-settings.jpg" alt="Screenshot of StackOverflow's settings page" max_width="600px" img_link=true class="img-border" fig_caption=fig_caption %}

-This is less powerful than using uBlock Origin because they'll still show you other distracting sidebar panels, but it also persists across site UI changes, whereas the uBlock Origin changes do not.

 ## Email